 We Don’t Use the US Mail

-CXC does not have the option to mail raffle tickets via US Mail and will not do so.
-It is against Federal law to send a raffle ticket through the US Mail (see 18 U.S.C.
+CXC does not have the option to mail raffle tickets via U.S. Mail and will not do so.
+It is against federal law to send a raffle ticket through the U.S. Mail (see 18 U.S.C.
 Section 1302), so please don’t.

 Claiming a Prize

-Once you have contacted CXC, you will need to confirm your identity.
+Once you have contacted Climate XChange, you will need to confirm your identity.
 Your name must match the name under which we sold you the raffle ticket.
 You will need a government-supplied photo identification, such as a Driver’s License or a Passport.
 In some cases, we may choose to accept alternate forms of identification and/or a high-resolution scan of the identification.